|Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

 4.2.3 Disruption: No student shall, by action, threat, or otherwise, disrupt any activity organized by the University or by any of its faculties, schools, or departments, or the right of other persons to carry on their legitimate activities, to speak or to associate with others.

 UBC adopted a revised Discrimination and Harassment Policy in September of 2011.
 This Policy reverses the wording of the previous version concerning its relationship to the University statement on academic freedom.
 The previous Policy stated that the Discrimination and Harassment Policy should not be interpreted in a way that contradicts the Academic Freedom Statement.
-However, the new Policy states that academic freedom shall be interpreted in a way that is consistent with the Discrimination and Harassment Policy, reversing the direction of interpretation.
-The new Policy reads:
+However, the new Policy states that academic freedom shall be interpreted in a way that is consistent with the Discrimination and Harassment Policy, The new Policy reads:

 Academic Freedom and freedom of thought, belief, opinion and expression carries with it the expectation that all Members of the University Community will conduct themselves in a responsible manner so as not to cause, condone or participate in the Discrimination or Harassment of another person or group of persons.